 All Westhill High School students are assigned to study halls during non-class time (excluding lunch).
 Study hall teachers may not issue passes except in cases of absolute necessity.
-Similarly, a student will not be allowed to go to the cafeteria during his/her study hall period.
-Rather, it is expected that he/she will bring sufficient work and/or reading material to keep busy the entire period.
-Study halls are to be a quiet working environment - students should not interfere with other students' opportunities to read or do homework without interruption.
+Similarly, a student will not be allowed to go to the cafeteria during their study hall period (Breakfast excluded).
+Rather, it is expected that they will bring sufficient work and/or reading material to keep busy the entire period.
+Study halls are to be a quiet working environment - students should not interfere with other students' ability to work without interruption.

-If a student wishes to leave study hall to go to the Counseling Center, work with an academic teacher, etc., he/she must present a pre-signed pass to the study hall teacher before being excused, and sign out of study hall.
-At the end of the period the pass must be returned, signed and with the time indicated, to the study hall teacher for verification.
-The burden of proof that one went to his/her destination lies with the student.
-It's a simple task that is easily taken care of by returning a legal pass.
-Failure to do so correctly will result in disciplinary action and/or a loss of pass privileges.
+If a student wishes to leave study hall to go to the Counseling Center, work with an academic teacher, etc., they must present a pre-signed pass to the study hall teacher before being excused, and sign out of study hall.
+Students should understand that study hall teachers will follow up with other staff members to make sure you arrive at your destination in a timely manner.